identitymonk/draft-lombardo-oauth-step-up-authz-challenge-proto/draft-lombardo-oauth-step-up-authz-challenge-proto.md

 - token introspection [RFC7662],
 - authorization server metadata [RFC8414],
 - Rich Authorization Request [RFC9396],
-- Push Authorization Request [RFC9126], and
+- Push Authorization Request [RFC9126],
-- JWT-Secured Authorization Request [RFC9101].
+- JWT-Secured Authorization Request [RFC9101] and
+- AuthZEN [D-OpenID-AuthZEN]

+## Scope

 This specification does not attempt to define the mechanics by which access control is made by the resource provider and how the result of such access control evaluation should be translated into one of the challenges defined in Section 4.

+This specification does not attempt to define the mechanics by which extended authorization requests are processed and vlidated by the authorization server.

+## Validation Of Token

+For this specification, the resource provider MUST examine the incoming access token and enforce the conventional token-validation logic - be it based on JWT validation, introspection, or any other method - before determining whether or not a challenge should be returned.

+## Step-Up Authorization Challenge Payload

-Still, such payload might unintentionally disclose information about the subject, the resource, the action to be performed, as long as context-specific data such as but not limited to authorization details  that an attacker might use to gain knowledge about their target.
+Following this document, response from the resource server to the client might unintentionally disclose information about the subject, the resource, the action to be performed, as long as context-specific data such as but not limited to authorization details that an attacker might use to gain knowledge about their target.

 Implementers should use care in determining what to disclose in the challenge and in what circumstances.

-For this specification, the resource provider MUST examine the incoming access token and enforce the conventional token-validation logic - be it based on JWT validation, introspection, or any other method - before determining whether or not a challenge should be returned.

-As this specification provides a mechanism for the resource server to trigger user interaction, it's important for the authorization server and clients to consider that a malicious resource server might abuse that feature.

 # IANA Considerations